Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 .. _editing_analysis:

-If you want to take a peek at what the analysis output will be before actually running it, the :meth:`OSmOSE.public_api.dataset.Dataset.get_analysis_audiodataset` and :meth:`OSmOSE.public_api.dataset.Dataset.get_analysis_spectrodataset` methods return a :class:`OSmOSE.core_api.audio_dataset.AudioDataset` and a :class:`OSmOSE.core_api.spectro_dataset.SpectroDataset` instance, respectively.
+If you want to take a peek at what the analysis output will be before actually running it, the :meth:`osekit.public_api.dataset.Dataset.get_analysis_audiodataset` and :meth:`osekit.public_api.dataset.Dataset.get_analysis_spectrodataset` methods return a :class:`osekit.core_api.audio_dataset.AudioDataset` and a :class:`osekit.core_api.spectro_dataset.SpectroDataset` instance, respectively.

 The returned ``AudioDataset`` can be edited at will and passed as a parameter later on when the analysis is run: